Mycale adhaerens: Ecology

 The relationship between the sponge and the scallop on which it lives is mutualistic, each receiving benefits.
-The scallop is often preyed on by the starfish Evasterias troscheli but when the starfish touches the sponge it tends to move away, either being repelled by some secretion from the sponge or by the spicules present in the sponge's tissue.
+The scallop is often preyed on by the starfish Evasterias troschelii but when the starfish touches the sponge it tends to move away, either being repelled by some secretion from the sponge or by the spicules present in the sponge's tissue.
 If the starfish does try to force the scallop's valves apart, the tube feet seem unable to obtain a purchase on the sponge.
 Quite apart from this, the scallop will often try to escape from the starfish by swimming away, and will also try to evade the nudibranchs Doris odhneri and Peltodoris nobilis which feed on the sponge.